vincejstraub/tools-template-repo/README.md

 This repository contains code and data to support the project [Developing exploration behavior](https://www.scienceofintelligence.de/research/researchprojects/project_21/), part of the [Science of Intelligence](https://www.scienceofintelligence.de/) (SCIoI) research cluster.
 The project aims to track genetically identical individuals from day 1 of their life to understand the development of intelligent behavior.
 A specific aim is to produce synthetic artifacts (algorithms and computer simulations) and a deeper understanding of how newborn biological organisms develop intelligent behavior.

 This repository is currently private and being used to store data and code for pre-processing and preliminary analysis tasks.
-In future it may be used to share data and novel algorithms open-access.
+In future it may be used to share data and code open-access.

 ## Getting Started